-Where transfers of BPS entitlements are initiated online, the transfers will occur almost instantaneously.
-Transfers may also be initiated using an RLE1 form, in which case the transferor must ensure that the RPA receives the RLE1 before midnight on the 15th May for the transfer to be effective for the 2018 claim.
-All receipts will be issued online, even where an RLE1 was used.
+Where transfers of BPS entitlements are initiated online the transfers will occur almost instantaneously, and must be done before midnight on the 15th May.
+Transfers may also be initiated using an RLEI form, in which case the transferor must ensure that the RPA receives the RLEI before midnight on the 15th May for the transfer to be effective for the 2019 claim.
+All receipts will be issued online, even where an RLEI was used.